 We need to learn that bush language so that we can paint the things and places for that language.
 We need to go to that country for that language so we can feel it and know those places so that it’s not just words you read in a book

-– Priscilla Numendumah, Mowanjum A
+– Priscilla Numendumah, Mowanjum Artist

 Ngarinyin, Worrorra and Wunambal are the three main languages of the North Kimberley language families.
 Despite frequent forced moves, the Mowanjum people never lost their connection to traditional lands, remaining a distinct cultural group.
 Despite this, the constant disruption and displacement of all three tribes has caused their languages to be considered critically endangered, alongside the knowledge contained within them.